PM ‘sorry for believing Mandelson’s lies’ as he apologises to Epstein’s victims

 The release could be delayed because the Metropolitan Police has asked the Government not to publish documents that would “undermine” the investigation into allegations the peer passed confidential government information to Epstein in 2009, while he was business secretary in Gordon Brown’s government.

-Labour MP Simon Opher said: “We promised to put trust back into politics after years of Tory sleaze – not perpetuate it.
-The publication of the correspondence around the appointment of Mandelson should obviously be as open as possible.
+No 10 has “begun discussions with the ISC about the process for releasing these documents” and will update Parliament once it has been agreed, the Prime Minister’s spokesman said.
+It appears unlikely papers will be released this week.

-“I’m glad the Government have now agreed to an independent body to oversee the release of the correspondence.”
+Labour MP Simon Opher welcomed the independent body’s oversight of the publication as he said Labour “promised to put trust back into politics after years of Tory sleaze – not perpetuate it”.

 Tory leader Kemi Badenoch told a Westminster press conference: “He will have to be dragged out of Number 10, so I am making them an offer.